jpdevries/emosvg/README.md

 WIP.

 ## 🤔 Why?
 Sure, we could initially ship heavy and enhanced icons.
 But we want to progressively enhance the web.
-We start working within the limitations of HTML and utilize the interperative nature of emoji to **initially deliver a growing and universal iconset that weight&nbsp;0kB**.
+We start working within the limitations of HTML and utilize the interperative nature of Emoji to **initially deliver a growing and universal iconset that weight&nbsp;0kB**.

 ### 💅 Progressive Enhancement